Sarkutz/dotfiles/.dotfiles/backups/README.rst

      - All
      - No
      - No
-     - Archives should be organised and moved to Ext HDD as soon as possible.
+     - This get the files synced to the home server so that we can move it from the home server to Ext HDD.
+Archives should be organised and moved to Ext HDD as soon as possible.

    * - :file:`storage/`
      - All